nus-cs1010/2324-s1/docs/clang.md

 # CS1010 Compilation Guide

+We have automated the steps to compile C programs for all CS1010 assignments and exercises by providing `Makefile` and `compile_flags.txt`.
+The following guide explains how one can compile a C program with `clang` directly, without using `Makefile`.
+This information is useful once students graduated from CS1010 and go to other modules/scenarios where `Makefile` is not provided.

 ## 1. Compile a standalone C program

 Suppose we have a standalone C program `teh.c` that does not use any external libraries.
 We can compile the program using the command